How to Handle a Hit-and-Run in Ontario

 How To Report a Hit-and-Run Accident in Ontario

-Even if you don’t sustain any injuries or damages to your vehicle, reporting a hit-and-run accident to the police is essential.
+Even if you don’t sustain any injuries or damage to your vehicle, reporting a hit-and-run accident to the police is essential.
 Ontario law requires all drivers involved in a hit-and-run to report it, regardless of the physical consequences (or lack thereof).

 In addition, you must file a police report within 24 hours of the accident to maximize the odds of apprehending the perpetrator.
 Note that some insurers will only accept a claim if you file a police report.